After Death List

 Your To-Do List After a Loved One Dies

-Below is a list of critical tasks to undertake when someone dear to you passes away.
-This period can be incredibly overwhelming and emotionally challenging.
-It is advisable to review this checklist beforehand, to prepare and grasp the practical aspects of this difficult process.
-It is also useful to store all the essential information in one place and inform someone about its location.
-The terms “deceased” and “decedent” refer to the person who has passed away, while “estate” denotes the assets and belongings of the deceased individual.
+Here is a list of essential tasks to complete when a loved one passes away.
+This time can be emotionally overwhelming, so reviewing this checklist in advance can help you prepare and navigate the practical steps involved.
+It’s also beneficial to keep all critical information organized in one place and ensure someone knows its location.
+The terms “deceased” and “decedent” refer to the person who has passed away, while “estate” refers to their assets and belongings.

 IMMEDIATE STEPS

-- If a death is expected to happen at home soon, call your doctor or your hospice to discuss what to do when the end happens.
+- If a death is anticipated at home, contact your doctor or hospice to prepare for the next steps.

-- If you are the named "Designated Agent", you should arrange for funeral or memorial services, and burial or cremation.
-Most States require embalming if the body is held or transported more than 24 hours after death.
+- If you are the designated "Designated Agent," you are responsible for arranging funeral or memorial services, as well as burial or cremation.
+In most states, embalming is required if the body is held or transported for more than 24 hours after death.

-- Death Certificates: You can order certified copies of the death certificate from the funeral director or your hospice.
-Often you can get them from the local Department of Health office in the county where the death occurred.
+- Death Certificates: Certified copies of the death certificate can be obtained through the funeral director or hospice.
+They are also often available from the local Department of Health office in the county where the death took place.

 Life and death planning checklist